SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 # Reactive Programming

-The other fantastic frame which I have only scratched the surface on myself is RX or Reactive programming.&nbsp; RX simplifies and asynchronous operation or enables you specify a section of code that needs to run if certain conditions occur in your code.
+The other fantastic frame which I have only scratched the surface on myself is RX or Reactive programming.
+RX simplifies and asynchronous operation or enables you specify a section of code that needs to run if certain conditions occur in your code.

 Simply put, RX is based around observable collections which can collect data from just about anything but mostly events, then based on selection criteria from these events you can subscribe to run your own piece of code.

-I show this in action on my “[WP7 and the Web](/2011/04/08/recap-video-for-the-at-amp-t-beginners-web-programming-for-windows-phone-webcast.aspx)” session I did with AT&T, but I also recommend visiting (as I always do) [Jessie Liberty’s Blog](http://jesseliberty.com/reactive-extensionsindex/) for loads more info on RX.
+I show this in action on my “[WP7 and the Web](/2011/04/08/recap-video-for-the-at-amp-t-beginners-web-programming-for-windows-phone-webcast)” session I did with AT&T, but I also recommend visiting (as I always do) [Jessie Liberty’s Blog](http://jesseliberty.com/reactive-extensionsindex/) for loads more info on RX.

 You can fine my RX implementations in the Live tile Updated (Standard events) and the Image Uploader (HTTP asynch events)